IATI/iati-d-portal-docs/docs/technical_faq.rst

 ###################

 Which `transaction types <https://iatistandard.org/en/iati-standard/203/codelists/transactiontype/>`_ are used in summary tables?
-    - Spend data is the sum of expenditure and disbursments.
+    - Spend data is the sum of expenditure and disbursements.
 If these are not published, outgoing commitments will be used.
     - Total commitment is the sum of outgoing commitments.
-If these are not published, expenditure and disbursments will be used.
+If these are not published, expenditure and disbursements will be used.
     - Budget is the sum of `budgets <https://iatistandard.org/en/iati-standard/203/activity-standard/iati-activities/iati-activity/budget/>`_.
 If these are not published, `planned disbursements <https://iatistandard.org/en/iati-standard/203/activity-standard/iati-activities/iati-activity/planned-disbursement/>`_ will be used.

 How is the data cleaned?